Doist/cronwrap/README.markdown

 cronwrap
 ===========================================

-A cron job wrapper that wraps jobs and enables better error reproting and command timeouts.
+A cron job wrapper that wraps jobs and enables better error reporting and command timeouts.

 Example
 ===========